MLoacher/github-actions-helpdesk/README.md

 1. **View tickets**: Check the GitHub Issues page
    - Filter by `label:helpdesk` to see all support tickets
+   - Images from customer emails are embedded inline
+   - Non-image attachments show a note to check the original email

-2. **Reply to customers**: Add a comment to the issue
+2. **Reply to customers**: Add a comment mentioning the customer bot
-   - Your comment will be automatically emailed to the customer
+   - **To send to customer**: Mention `@customer-bot` in your comment
+   - **Internal discussion**: Comments without @mention stay internal (not sent)
    - Email threading is preserved

 3. **Close tickets**: Close the issue when resolved
    - Future emails from the customer will reopen it automatically

+### Attachment Handling

+**Images (PNG, JPG, GIF):**
+- ✅ Automatically uploaded to GitHub and embedded inline in the issue
+- Customer and team can see them directly

+**Other files (PDF, DOCX, ZIP, etc.):**
+- ⚠️ Listed in issue with a note for support team
+- Team must check original email inbox to access these files
+- Not sent back to customer in replies

 ## How It Works